gabriel-rosa/gabriel-rosa.github.io/_posts/2021-05-26-exporting-a-render-with-transparency-in-a-way-that-supports-blending.md

 #### Computing the color of the rendered scene

-Lets take note of this result keep going though.
-The next step is to see how our renderer arrives at the blended color $$C_i$$.
+Lets take note of this result and see how our renderer arrives at the color $$C_i$$.
 Typically in a scene with overlapping objects with different levels of transparency, objects are rendered back to front and blended with the over operator.
 So if we have a background of color $$B_r$$ and we render the first transparent object ($$C_0$$, $$\alpha_0$$) over it, the resulting color will be

 $$O_0 = \alpha_0 C_0 + (1 - \alpha_0) B_r$$